XinChen1020/MLFlow-practice-project/README.md

 # MLFlow Switch Orchestrator

-This projoect provides a endpoints for training and rolling deployments of MLflow-registered models with zero-down time.
+This projoect provides endpoints for training and rolling deployments of MLflow-registered models with zero-down time.
 A FastAPI router coordinates on-demand trainers, manages candidate containers, and flips a Caddy reverse proxy once health checks pass.

 ## System Overview